Bacteria Monitoring Stations in Chester County, Pennsylvania

 |Stations in the Bacteria Monitoring Network (view site map)|

-The Chester County Water Resources Authority, Chester County Health Department and the U.S. Geological Survey cooperated on a monitoring project to measure fecal coliform bacteria at three sites in the Brandywine Creek Watershed.
-These three sites were typically sampled approximately once every two weeks during the spring, summer and early fall months when the Brandywine Creek is frequently used for recreation.
+The Chester County Water Resources Authority, Chester County Health Department and the U.S. Geological Survey are cooperating on a monitoring project to measure fecal coliform bacteria at three sites in the Brandywine Creek Watershed, one site in the French Creek Watershed, and one site in the White Clay Creek Watershed.
+Currently, these five sites typically are sampled approximately once every month during the spring, summer and early fall months when the streams are most frequently used for recreation.

 Due to the 24-hour incubation period required for analysis of bacteria in water samples, results from the sampling were typically published on this website within 2 to 3 days of the actual sampling date.
 The Pennsylvania Department of Environmental Protection 's standard for fecal coliform bacteria in recreational waters is 200 colonies per 100 milliliters (mL)*.